MatthewWid/better-sse/docs/api.md

 If no event name is given, the event name (type) is set to `"message"`.

-Emits the `broadcast` event with the given data and event name in that order.
+Emits the `broadcast` event with the given data, event name and event ID in that order.

 |`options.`|Type|Default|Description|
 |-|-|-|-|